fulldecent/open-location-code-wiki/Plus-codes-API.md

 ## Decoding Responses

-All responses are returned as JSON objects, and are identical to the encoding responses.
+All responses are returned as JSON objects.
+The contents of `results` differ according to the query:

+*  If the request was for a global code, a local code with a latitude/longitude or a local code with an address:
+  * `results` will contain a single entry, with the `plus_code` structure only.
+* If the request was for an address, say "1600 Amphitheatre Parkway, Mountain View, CA" or "Paris"
+  * `results` will contain the same entries that the Google Geocoding API returns, annotated with `plus_code` fields.

 ### Decoding Without An API Key